 The following philosophies guide the formulation of strategic goals, objectives, programs and operations of ACWWA.
-It is the basic policy of ACWWA's employees to:
+It is the basic policy of ACWWA's employees to adhere to the following:

 Customer Service

 Provide a safe, reliable, high quality water supply to each customer in a cost effective manner.
 ACWWA strives to provide excellent customer service to our customers.